JabroAMQ/Utilities/AMQ/SongsDownloader/readme.md

 ## "Duplicates"

+> [!NOTE]
-As you can see in the image above, the mp3s are downloaded with file name "ANIME_NAME SONG_TYPE NUMBER".
-If you were to download Gintama's OP 1, and then Gintama's OP 1 rebroad, the original OP 1 file will be overwriten as the file name would be the same.
+> As you can see in the image above, the mp3s are downloaded with file name "ANIME_NAME SONG_TYPE NUMBER".
+> If you were to download Gintama's OP 1, and then Gintama's OP 1 rebroad, the original OP 1 file will be overwriten as the file name would be the same.

-This is specially annoying for the Inserts case, as trying to download any 2 inserts from the same anime will overwrite the first one.
+> This is specially annoying for the Inserts case, as trying to download any 2 inserts from the same anime will overwrite the first one.

 You could solve this issue by modifying the content of the "demo.txt" file before executing the script so that the "Anime name" (first field) of the "duplicated" is different.